ulfschneider/ulfschneider.github.io/_posts/blog/2016-02-29-pocket-git-guide.md

 Working with remotes to share with a team
 ---
-Online connection only eventually
-Offline by default, no need to sign in.
-Clone, push and pull.
-Peer-to-peer or hub-model
+The Git working mode is offline by default.
+This is nice because you don´t need to have an account to sign in somewhere, you just can start working with your repository.

+A remote to Git is a physical copy of a repository.
+It may be on the same computer as the repository it was copied from (copying is named *cloning* in Git) or on a different computer far away.
+The essential part is, you can exchange data between the two repositories and keep them synchronized.
+Usually a remote repository is placed on a server which is accessible by your team and any new teammate initially will clone the repository from the server to his or her local machine.
+Git names this remote repository *origin*.
+The origin has nothing special and is not distinct from the local repositories on the machines of each team member, except only by convention it is used as a hub to which the team members connect to synchronize their work with all others.
+This will happen in a way that team members are working locally on their own computers and eventually synchronize with the remote repository on the hub server by *pulling* and *pushing* committed content.

+> Embed image of hub remote concept

+Remote repositories are usually *bare* repositories, they have no staging area and no working copy like local repositories, because no one is working directly on the remote repository.
+To indicate a bare repository usually ```.git``` is being appended to the name of the repository.

+A remote may be on [GitHub](https://github.com) or on a self-hosted system you want to use as a hub.

-Clone an existing repository to local
+Clone a remote repository to local
 ---

-The alternate to creating a new repository from scratch is to clone an already existing.
-In order to do it, move to the folder under which the existing repository should be cloned
+On your local machine move to the folder under which the remote repository should be cloned

 ```
 cd /path/to/parent/
 ```

-Then clone the existing repository into the parent
+Then clone the remote repository into the parent

 ```
 git clone <repo> [<new-folder-name>]
 ```

-`<repo>` is the path to the existing repository and has any of the following structures:
+`<repo>` is the path to the remote repository and has one of the following structures:

 ```
 ssh://[user@]host.xz[:port]/path/to/repo/